Magic 8-Ball API

 GET Endpoint

-Here are examples of how to call the Magic 8-Ball API in different programming languages:
+How to call the Magic 8-Ball API in different programming languages.

 curl -X GET \